17 May 2017

 A Wessex Centre for History and Archaeology seminar by Dr Jim Leary, Univ. of Reading

-Jim Leary’s lecture will give an overview of recent archaeological investigations in the Vale of Pewsey in Wiltshire.
+Jim Leary’s lecture gave an overview of recent archaeological investigations in the Vale of Pewsey in Wiltshire.
 These excavations focus on Marden henge - the largest henge in the country, as well as other nearby monuments, such as the Wilsford henge.
 In addition to continuing excavations at Marden and Wilsford, fieldwork includes environmental sampling and the investigation of the River Avon.
-This collaborative research programme links the Stonehenge landscape to the south with Avebury to the north, and the significance of this important region and the mega-monuments within it, such as Silbury Hill, will be discussed.
-View the full WCHA 2017 seminar series.
+This collaborative research programme links the Stonehenge landscape to the south with Avebury to the north, and the significance of this important region and the mega-monuments within it, such as Silbury Hill, were discussed.

 Thomas Jefferson and slavery: a revolutionary paradox by Stuart McBratney (PhD student, University of Winchester)